Manitoba’s Premier Business Network

 Leaders Advancing Business Education

 The Associates are a committed group of business leaders who believe in supporting business education and supporting our future leaders.
 Their commitment and to the school is evidenced by their long term membership with the Associates.
 We take great pride in the Associates commitment and every year at the Annual General Meeting held in the fall, we honour and celebrate members who have milestone anniversaries and welcome first year members.
-In 2018, the following milestone anniversaries were recognized:

 - Archie Arnott

 - Albert Cohen